Continuous Delivery or Continuous Deployment?

 - Go beyond Continuous Integration, Continuous Delivery and Continuous Deployment to achieve Continuous Improvement.

 One of the challenges I see for a lot of our clients' teams is that, over time, they become over reliant on their tools and forget the principles.
 It’s important to remember that the tools are only in place to enable the principles in action.
 To gain a competitive advantage, teams need to adjust their mindset and focus on these principles.
-Introducing Continuous Improvement is an excellent way to challenge ways of thinking and advise new, better, behaviours and practices, enabling a highly automated, secure pipeline that rapidly delivers the kind of quality software that genuinely delights customers.
+Introducing Continuous Improvement is an excellent way to challenge ways of thinking and advise new, better, behaviours and practises, enabling a highly automated, secure pipeline that rapidly delivers the kind of quality software that genuinely delights end users.

 Keeping Your CI/CD Pipeline Secure